 Attachment research began as the study of child/caregiver relationships.
 John Bowlby and Mary Ainsworth observed and classified different types of attachment styles between children and their primary caregivers.

 Contemporary researchers and relationship gurus, like Sue Johnson, have taken childhood attachment research and translated it into attachment styles of adult romantic relationships.
 By learning more about your own attachment style, you can better understand how you relate to your intimate partners.
+For a more in-depth explanation of attachment research, check out this link.

 Much of the gay dating scene has moved online in recent years.
 In case you’re not aware, Grindr is a dating app that gay men can use to find love and sex, but mostly sex, using proximity through GPS.